Albany Great Danes football: Bob Ford Field and move to CAA Football

-Post Bob Ford Era
+Post-Bob Ford era

 The Great Danes would have their worst season under Bob Ford in 2013.
 The team would finish 1-11, the only time a Bob Ford team won only one game in a season.
-They would go 0-5 at home and 0-8 overall in their first season in the CAA.
+They would go 0-5 at home and 0-8 overall in their first season in CAA Football.

 Despite the down season, there were memorable moments.
 On September 14, the Great Danes played their first game in brand new Bob Ford Field.
 In a 19–13 OT loss to Rhode Island, a sellout of 8,500 fans came for the home opener.
 Since tickets were not given for grass seats, it is believed near 12,000 showed up, making it one of the highest watched UAlbany games in program history.

 Bob Ford would coach his final home game at UAlbany on November 16 against New Hampshire.
 On November 23, Ford would coach his final game at UAlbany, as the Great Danes would lose to Stony Brook on Long Island.
 He would finish with 265 career wins (256 at UAlbany), which was ranked 15th all-time in coaching victories at the time.

-On December 9, 2013 Greg Gattuso, a former head coach at Duquesne University and assistant head coach at both Pittsburgh and Maryland, would be named the new head coach at UAlbany.
+On December 9, 2013 Greg Gattuso, a former head coach at Duquesne University and assistant head coach at both Pittsburgh and Maryland, was named the new head coach at UAlbany.

+2024 semifinal season

+Under Gattuso, the Great Danes saw growth as a program, but minimal success.
+From 2014-2023 the Danes finished above .500 only three times.
+They would finish second in the CAA in 2019 and receive an automatic qualifier to the NCAA Tournament.
+After a 42-14 first round win over Central Connecticut State, the Danes would lose in the second round to Montana State 47-21.
+The next three seasons the Danes would win only 6 games (26 games...only 4 games were played in 2020 season because of the COVID Pandemic).

+In 2023, the Great Danes reached incredible new heights.
+The Great Danes finished with an 11-4 overall record, going 7-1 in Coastal Athletic Association (CAA) action.
+The team claimed its first ever CAA title, sharing it with Villanova and Richmond.
+The Great Danes defeated Villanova midway through the season, 31-10 at home, and took down Richmond in the Second Round of the FCS Playoffs, 41-13 at home.

+UAlbany was awarded the NCAA's #5 seed in the playoffs, the highest the team has ever been ranked, while also receiving a First Round bye.
+The win over Richmond cemented the furthest the Great Danes had ever gotten in the postseason, previously having reached the Second Round in 2019.
+In the Quarterfinals, UAlbany flew across the country to #4 Idaho – taking down the Vandals, 30-22, in the Kibbie Dome to advance to the Semifinals before falling to South Dakota State, the top seed and the defending National Champions.